A Faster Generalized Two-Stage Approximate Top-K: Problem Setup

 \section{Problem Setup}

 Given a matrix $W\in \R^{n \times d}$ and a vector $x \in \R^d$, the task is to approximately find the $K$ largest elements of $y := Wx \in \R^n$.

-\textbf{Expected recall:} For a given $y$, let $U$ represent the set of actual top-K elements, and let $V$ represent the top-K elements returned by our approximate algorithm.
-We define expected recall as the expected fraction of true top-K elements retrieved by the algorithm, assuming that the top-K elements are placed randomly and uniformly in $y$:
+\textbf{Expected recall.} Let $U$ represent the set of actual top-K elements of $y$, and let $V$ represent the top-K elements returned by an approximate algorithm.
+We define \textit{expected recall} as the expected fraction of the true top-K elements retrieved by the algorithm, assuming that the top-K elements are placed randomly and uniformly in $y$: